BedrockJS/Bedrock.js/README.md

 **Important Note:** This repository is a managed clone from [https://github.com/BradW/Bedrock.js](https://github.com/BradW/Bedrock.js).

+# DEVELOPERS
+Hello, while we welcome pull requests, we ask that you follow the [Contributing Guidelines](https://github.com/BedrockJS/Bedrock.js/CONTRIBUTING.md)

 ## Credits
 Without the following repositories as a constant reference, this project would not be possible.
 Thank you to each and every person who has contributed to any of them, you're all amazing :heart:.
 -   Archived Original Repo ([https://github.com/BradW/Bedrock.js](https://github.com/BradW/Bedrock.js))